higersky/motd-templater/README.md

-# MOTD Templater: Creating Engaging SSH Login Banners with Templates
+# MOTD Templater: Creating Dynamic SSH Login Banners with Template Strings

 This is an SSH Login Banner Generator for Linux.
 With its easy-to-use template-based approach, you can easily create dynamic and informative Message of the Day (MOTD) messages to greet users upon login.